-- 1. That on or about (date), in the County of (County), the defendant, (defendant's name), acting during the hours that school is in session, committed the crime of prostitution; - 2.
-That the defendant did so at a place that he/she knew, or reasonably should have known, was in a school zone; - 3.
+- 1. That on or about (date), in the County of (County), the defendant, (defendant's name) knowingly advanced or profited from prostitution; - 2.
+That the defendant knew, or reasonably should have known, was or would be committed in a school zone during the hours that school was in session at a place that he/she knew, or reasonably should have known, was in a school zone; - 3.
 That the defendant knew, or reasonably should have known, that such act of prostitution was within the direct view of children attending such school; and - 4.
 That the defendant was nineteen (19) years old or more.